enormandeau/barque/README.md

 - `chimera_PRIMER.fasta.unique.chimeras`.
 No chimera detected if this file is empty.

 ### Information about sequences with multiple hits of equal score

+- `PRIMER_species_table.csv`: This file contains sequences that were equally similar to more than one database species are annotated specially.
+For these sequences, the first two columns contain the text `zMultiple` and `Hits` and the fourth one `MultipleHits`.
+The third column contains the name of all the taxa that from which it was impossible to choose an annotation.

 - `multiple_hits.txt`: This file is divided into groups of species.
 For each groups, the number at the top, listed as `N times(s)`, indicates how many